enricorotundo/OSX-System-Logger/README.md

 1. **REBOOT THE SYSTEM** (not just Logout!)

 1. Login *(this script assumes that you always use the same system user)*

+1. DONE!

-1. Check if scripts are actually working, run the following commands:
+1. ... to check if scripts are actually working, run the following:

 	```
 	sudo launchctl list | grep energyprofiler
 	```

-	should show something similar to:
+	*should show something similar to:*

 	```
 	-	0	com.apple.energyprofiler.ntpUpdater